s-akinfiev/Learn2code/README.md

 # Chapter IV

 When you're done with the cracking module and find the suitable point for the electronic lock pick, the lock finally clicks and the door opens.
-All there's left to do is take a step into the next room..
+All there's left to do is take a step into the next room...

-***LO AD I N …***
+***LOADING…***